Two Spanish majors, Jannette Gutiérrez, ’18 and Della Norton, ’17 have been selected for the Husky 100 for 2017.

 The Husky 100 gain access to additional resources to aid in their professional development.
 Gutiérrez and Norton see their education as Spanish majors as providing an understanding of Hispanic cultures and communities, an asset to their future success.
 Gutiérrez reflected, “The only Spanish-speaking culture that I was aware of while growing up was the Mexican culture.
 I thought that all people who spoke Spanish had the same traditions, food, and sayings.
 Through classes for my major and study abroad, I have been able to experience a variety of cultures and realize how diverse all of the Spanish-speaking countries are. ” Norton sees her education in a foreign language as a way to make a positive contribution to the world: “Language is a vital tool for understanding, decision-making and growth.
 Being able to communicate with Spanish-speaking communities will serve me well in my aspirations to eliminate inequality in nutrition and education specifically. ”

-Gutiérrez and Norton are two of the seven students of the Humanities Division of the College of Arts & Sciences to receive the award this year.
+Gutiérrez and Norton are two of the eight students of the Humanities Division of the College of Arts & Sciences to receive the award this year.
 For more information, visit the Husky 100 website.

 By Casey Colvin